wzhengsen/LuaOOP/README_EN.md

 ---
 ## 5 - Properties
 ---
->General form of use of properties:
+>General form of use of properties
 ```lua
 require("OOP.Class");
 local Point = class();